Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 (click to enlarge)

-• Skyway Temple — A holy site at The Mountain Of Attention, originally Empowered by Adi Da in 1979.
+Skyway Temple — A holy site at the Mountain Of Attention, originally Empowered by Adi Da in 1979.
 The center of this site is a large oak tree, the "Tree of Life".
 Those who serve and attend sacred events at this holy site, as well as devotees who simply glimpse it for a few moments, testify that Bhagavan Adi Da's Murti-Form is Spiritually Manifested as this great column of living Light.
 The site is associated with characteristically male energy, and so is served principally by male devotees.
 It is associated with the nearby Earth-Fire Temple, which particularly expresses the nurturing-female dynamic of energies.
 Skyway Temple is also the site of regular Prosperity Pujas.

 Adi Da at Skyway Temple